Your 20s: Open an IRA account

 You also must be realistic in providing for your children.
 "With certain families, I see such excessive spending on kids -- education, cars, etc. -- that retirement needs get left behind," Heyman says.
 "You have to figure out what you need to retire and not give too much to your kids."

-Fredrickson recommends funding retirement plans ahead of your children's college funds.
+Fredrickson, the independent financial adviser in New York, recommends putting retirement plans ahead of your children's college.
 "College tuition payments can come from a variety of sources, but retirement funds will have to come largely or exclusively from the parents of these college-bound youths," he says.

 "The 50s are the peak earning years for most people, so saving is even more paramount," Fredrickson says.

-If you have kids who are now out of the house, you might have enough money to finance those catch-up payments, Guffey says.
+If you have kids who are now out of the house, you might have enough money to finance those catch-up payments, says Guffey, of PNC Investments.

 Your 60s: Plan an income strategy